BloomTech-Labs/safe-mothers-be/README.md

 ## Documentation

-See [Front-end](https://github.com/Lambda-School-Labs/safe-mothers-fee) for details on the fronend of our project.
+See [Front-end](https://github.com/Lambda-School-Labs/safe-mothers-fee) for details on the frontend of our project.